Status quo movement in Puerto Rico

 process of admission of Puerto Rico as a State.
 The government did not take steps to meet this request, but provided funding for a fifth referendum.

 The 2017 Puerto Rican status referendum held on June 11 of that year, offered three options: "Statehood", "Current Territorial Status" and "Independence/Free Association."
 The result was over 97% of votes cast favored statehood.
 However, the legitimacy of the referendum was called into question as all major parties that oppose statehood boycotted the referendum due to the phrasing of the ballot.
 Voter turnout was only 23%.

 The subsequent 2020 Puerto Rican status referendum was held on November 3 also to decide whether Puerto Rico should become a state.
 Out of more than half the number of registered voters in 2020, 52% voted for statehood and 47% chose the status quo.
-Regardless of the outcome of this sixth referendum, action by the United States Congress is considered by many to be necessary (and has not been taken) to implement changes to the status of Puerto Rico under the Territorial Clause of the United States Constitution.
+However, action by the United States Congress is necessary to grant statehood to Puerto Rico under the Admissions Clause of the United States Constitution.